sv3k/topscroll/README.md

-# TopScroll — Chrome extension
+# TopScroll — browser extension

 ### Description
 ★ Click on the left border of any page for scroll to the top.
 Just pull the cursor to the left screen edge, click — and you're there!